heptarch/heptarch.github.io/lab/bell.md

        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
 	   Perhaps because the problem is urgent and unsolved.
+Or might lead to a cool startup.
+Or fame and glory.
+Or cookies.
+People are motivated by different things.
 	   </span> (*mandate*), and give them the permission (or perhaps
 	   obligation!) to creatively explore the domain as their antennae dictate (*freedom*).